-Frank Fisher is a struggling artist but he wants to be something more.
-When Bonnie – a mysterious, chain-smoking “muse” – offers assistance by injecting seeds of inspiration directly into his brain through a festering wound, his world is changed forever.
-Follow Frank and Bonnie on a surreal, honest, bizarre, and darkly hilarious adventure through their messy lives as they search for the endlessly elusive "somethingness."
+Frank Fisher is nothing, but he wants to be something more.
+When a mysterious, chain-smoking “muse” named Bonnie offers assistance by injecting actual seeds of inspiration directly into his brain through a festering wound, his world is changed forever.
+Follow Frank and Bonnie on a surreal, bizarre, and darkly hilarious adventure through their messy lives as they search for meaning in a seemingly meaningless world.

 “What Wright and Balmer have done here is akin to genius.
 They turn creativity into destruction, the muse into the dealer, and provide, perhaps, a cautionary tale to artists who feel bereft of inspiration.” - The Comics Bulletin